mvaganov/CmdLineAsteroids/notes.md

 Program.cs

 ### voice
 I think this code looks mostly ok. but I think there is too much unlabeled test drawing code.

-a game engine should have a list of drawable elements, and draw those in a uniform way. we should remove specific draw calls and replace them with general things to draw.
+a game engine should have a clear list of drawable elements, and draw those in a uniform way. we should remove specific draw calls and replace them with more generalized draw calls.

 ### scene
 src/LowFiRockBlaster